How Much Does a Superyacht Stewardess Get Paid?

 For one to qualify as a stewardess, they would need a convincing background in the service industry such as customer care or hospitality, culinary mastery and/or housekeeping.

-The other important requirement would be STCW95, and ENG1 .
-It is added advantage to possess mastery of silver service, wine knowledge, cocktail service and bartending skills.
+The other important requirement would be STCW95 and ENG1.
+It is an added advantage to possess the mastery of silver service, wine knowledge, cocktail service and bartending skills.

 In addition, it may not be written but a stewardess is a discrete person who practices confidentiality and displays good organizational skills.
 A Chief stewardess may also be called upon to see to IT/ accounting and management matters.

 The guest also expects that the stewardess speaks his/her native language, therefore being multi-lingual comes in handy.

 Upon review of this information, we re-visit the earlier question:

 A look at the industry’s salaries reveals that position matters and hence a chief stewardess’ salary is not similar to a junior stewardess’ salary neither is a 20-30 meter yacht stewardess’ salary the same as one working in an 80 meter plus yacht.